-One of the best-known things about Mackinac Island is that cars aren’t allowed.
-It’s been that way for over 100 years!
+One of the best-known things about Mackinac Island is that it’s a car-free destination and has been that way for 125 years!

 As a result, people get around Mackinac Island on foot, by bicycle or on a horse.
 Taking a break from our auto-driven society is part of the charm of visiting Mackinac Island.